-Steve Springer is honored to transition from his role as Associate Head of School to Interim Head of School.
-Steve’s six year tenure at Carlthorp School began first as a classroom teacher and then as an administrator, providing him with a uniquely holistic understanding of the operations of the school.
+Steve is honored to serve as Associate Head of School and Principal.
+Steve’s seven-year tenure at Carlthorp School began first as a classroom teacher and then as an administrator, providing him with a uniquely holistic understanding of the operations of the school.

-During his more than 28 years of experience as a professional educator, Steve Springer has been a teacher, an administrator and a curriculum developer.
+During his more than 29 years of experience as a professional educator, Steve Springer has been a teacher, an administrator, and a curriculum developer.
 He earned a MA degree in Curriculum and Instruction with an emphasis in the fields of science and art.
 In addition, he co-authored and illustrated ten teacher resource books published in McGraw Hill’s “The Organized Teacher” series.
-While teaching in grades K-6 and in Adult Education, Steve also had an adjunct faculty position at Cal State LA in the areas of classroom management, language acquisition and cultural diversity.
+While teaching in grades K-6 and in Adult Education, Steve also had an adjunct faculty position at Cal State LA in the areas of classroom management, language acquisition, and cultural diversity.
 Additionally, Steve designed and directed cross-aged tutoring programs, as well as after-school programs for LAUSD.
 A huge advocate of service learning, Steve spent three years in Peace Corps Guatemala and back home became a founding board member of Pug Nation Rescue of Los Angeles.
 Finally, he has worked with Covenant House of California to help homeless youth get off the street.
-In his spare time, Steve enjoys swimming, running, biking and paddleboarding.
+Steve enjoys spending time with his husband Mark, swimming, running, biking, and paddleboarding in his spare time.

 Assistant Principal Emeritus